SJRStreiff/RecordCurator/readme.md

                         path specifying a location for the output logfile.

-If it doesn't work, or you would like to chat, feel free to contact serafin.streiff<at>ird.fr
+If you have any questions, or would like to chat, feel free to contact me at serafin.streiff<at>ird.fr
 ```

 The *launch.sh* script is formatted in a way, that the output of the **recordcleaner** step is automatically the input for the **coordinate-check** step, the output of which again is automatically the input for the **recordfiler** step.